Khan/wonder-blocks/packages/wonder-blocks-popover/components/popover.md

 #### Example: Opening a popover using a trigger element

 You always need to add a trigger element inside the Popover to control when and/or from where to open the popover dialog.

+Note that this example uses the `dismissEnabled` prop.
+This means that the user can close the Popover by pressing `esc` or clicking in the trigger element.

 ```jsx
 const {StyleSheet} = require("aphrodite");